-Premier owns interests in nine producing fields in the UK.
-Following on from the Oilexco acquisition (see press release) in 2009 and the EnCore acquisition (see press release) in 2012, the portfolio also contains a number of current and future development projects, a significant spread of exploration acreage and a large pool of tax allowances which shelter producing cash flow from tax for the medium term.
+Premier owns interests in eight producing fields in the UK.
+Following on from the Oilexco acquisition in 2009 and the EnCore acquisition in 2012, the portfolio also contains a number of current and future development projects, exploration acreage and a large pool of tax allowances which shelter producing cash flow from tax for the medium term.

-In 2012, Premier's producing fields in the UK delivered 12,032 boepd, representing 21% of the group's total production.
-We expect our production from the UK North Sea to grow to significantly in the medium term as we bring onstream key projects, such as Catcher and Solan, in our development portfolio.
+In 2014, Premier's producing fields in the UK delivered a record 19,400 boepd, representing 31% of the group's total production.
+We expect our production from the UK North Sea to grow significantly in the medium term as we bring on-stream key projects, such as Solan and Catcher, in our development portfolio.
 Meanwhile, as part of our disposal programme of non-core assets, Premier completed the sale of Scott, Telford and Rochelle in 2014.

 Premier's producing interests in the UK include: